CalyGit/Mortgage-Calculator/README.md

 # Mortgage-Calculator

 # AFCA Bank Mortgage Calculator
-This is a Python program that calculates monthly mortgage payments and the total amount payable for a given principal, interest rate, and mortgage term.
+This is a Jupyter notebook that calculates monthly mortgage payments and the total amount payable for a given principal, interest rate, and mortgage term.

 ## Usage
 To use the mortgage calculator, follow these steps:

-* Open a Python environment or terminal.
-* Clone or download the repository containing the 'mortgage calculator-Copy1 (1).ipynb' file.
-* Run the 'mortgage calculator-Copy1 (1).ipynb' file in your Python environment or terminal.
+*Open the mortgage_calculator.ipynb file in Jupyter notebook.
+* Click on "Cell" in the menu bar, and select "Run All" to execute all cells.
 * Enter the mortgage loan principal, annual interest rate (as a percentage), and the number of years you wish to pay off the mortgage.
 * The program will then calculate the monthly mortgage payment and the total amount payable.